bert9bert/ParallelForest/README.md

 ```

 ## A Simple Example with U.S. Census Data
 A dataset of income and other person-level characteristics based off the U.S. Census Bureau's Current Population Surveys in 1994 and 1995 can be downloaded from the UCI Machine Learning Repository [here](http://archive.ics.uci.edu/ml/datasets/Census-Income+%28KDD%29).
-The dependent variable is binary and indicates whether the survey-taker's income is under or over $50,000.
-Seven predictor variables are used: age, wage per hour, capital gains, capital losses, dividends from stocks, number of persons worked for employer, and weeks worked in year.
-This dataset is split into a training dataset and a testing (hold-out) dataset.
+The dependent variable is binary and indicates whether the survey-taker's income is under or over a certain level.
+Seven predictor variables are used.

 First, load the package into R, then load the training and testing datasets.